How To Fix Missing A Temporary Folder Error In WordPress

 • If you see the File Usage percentage more than 100%, you have exceeded your disk quota.
 It will also show you the Upgrade option as well.

-There are two reasons that “File Usage” crosses its maximum limit (1) Your website is reached the maximum disk quota of file uploading (2) Trash or dummy data has taken the space of your “File Usage” disk quota.
+There are three reasons that “File Usage” crosses its maximum limit (1) Your website is reached the maximum disk quota of file uploading (2) Your Page Cache plugin, most probably it would be W3 Total Cache which consumes your File Usage quota (3) Trash or dummy data has taken the space of your “File Usage” disk quota.

-If there is the Second Reason i.e Trash or dummy data has occupied your “File Usage”, ask your web hosting to clean the “cache files” from your cPanel account.
+If there is the Third Reason i.e. Trash or dummy data has occupied your “File Usage”, ask your web hosting to clean the “cache files” from your cPanel account.
 You can do it by yourself if you know how to clean cache files.
 Once the cache files are cleaned your “File Usage” will come to normal percentage.

 02. Create “Temp” Folder In WP-Content